InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/maturity-model.md

 Teams have started adopting InnerSource.
 The practice is spreading to multiple departments.
-However, the understanding of what constitutes an InnerSource project is not widespread.
+However, the understanding of what constitutes an InnerSource project varies.
 The solution is to provide a maturity model to allow for teams to go through a self check and discover patterns and practices that they are not yet aware of.